Learning Poisson Binomial Distributions: Learning a sum of Bernoulli random variables from samples

-{\bf A cover for PBDs.} An important ingredient in our analysis is the following theorem, which is an extension of Theorem~9 of the full version of \cite{DP:oblivious11}.
-It defines a cover (in total variation distance) of the space ${\cal S} = {\cal S}_n$ of all order-$n$ PBDs:
+{\bf A cover for PBDs.} We make use of the following theorem, which provides a cover of the set ${\cal S} = {\cal S}_n$ of all PBDs of order-$n$.
+The theorem was given implicitly in~\cite{DP:oblivious11} and explicitly as Theorem~1 in~\cite{DP:cover}.